-120 Semester Credits / 10 Semesters / 40 Months Delivery Mode: Online (Online Hybrid, California Credentialing Track)
+120 Semester Credits / 10 Semesters / 40 Months

 The Bachelor of Arts in Liberal Studies degree provides students with the basic understanding and skills to prepare them for careers or professions requiring knowledge based on the arts and humanities.
 The curriculum of Liberal Studies involves more than one discipline, fostering the understanding of people, nations, institutions, history, arts, sciences, and how these influenced the development of society and cultures.
-The Bachelor of Arts in Liberal Studies has 2 tracks: 1.
-Multiple Subject Credential Preparation track for students in California interested in teaching at the TK-6 level.
-2. General track for students interested in exploring a variety of topics, transfer students, or students outside of California.